-Richard was appointed as a Vermont Member of the Uniform Law Commission in 1994.
-He served as a member of the Drafting Committee on the Model Punitive Damages Act, the Drafting Committee on the Revised Uniform Arbitration Act, the Drafting Committee on the Apportionment of Tort Responsibility Act, and Scope & Program Committee and he chaired the Drafting Committee on the Uniform Collateral Consequences of Conviction Act.(ABA).
-He served as Secretary of the Commission from 2009 through 2011, and is a member of its Executive Committee.
-He serves as Chair of its Committee on Scope and Program and on its Committee on Liaison with the American Bar Association.
+I currently severe as the President of the Uniform Law Commission.
+I was appointed as a Vermont Member of the Uniform Law Commission in 1994.
+I served as a member of the Drafting Committee on the Model Punitive Damages Act, the Drafting Committee on the Revised Uniform Arbitration Act, the Drafting Committee on the Apportionment of Tort Responsibility Act, and Scope & Program Committee and he chaired the Drafting Committee on the Uniform Collateral Consequences of Conviction Act.
+I served as Secretary of the Commission from 2009 through 2011 and Chair of its Scope and Program Committee from 2011 through 2013.
+I chaired its Executive Committee from 2013 through 2015.

 I have been selected for inclusion in Best Lawyers® and New England Super Lawyers® by his peers.
 (Listing in The Best Lawyers in America® or Super Lawyers® does not guarantee a desired result in a legal case or that listed lawyers are necessarily more skilled than lawyers who are not listed in such publications.)

 I am a 1975 graduate of the University of Vermont and a 1978 graduate of Albany Law School.
 I served as law clerk to the Honorable Robert W. Larrow of the Vermont Supreme Court in 1978-79, and as Chief Law Clerk to Chief Justice Albert W. Barney in 1979-80 before entering private practice in 1980.

 A South Burlington resident, I was a member of the South Burlington School Board for 12 years, and Chair the Board for 6 of those years.
 I also served as Chair of the Vermont Solid Waste and Air Quality Variance Board from 1993 through 2005.